CNA-Tech/PKS-Ninja/LabGuides/PKSBackupVelero-PV3774/readme.md

 kubectl get service velero-minio-lb -n velero
 ```

 3.9 Copy the IP under the `External-IP` section .
-Point your browser to that location (`<external-ip>:9000`).
+Point your browser to that location on port `9000` (`<external-ip>:9000`).
 You should be able to view the minio browser:

 <details><summary>Screenshot 3.9</summary>
 <img src="Images/minio.png">